core/ops/deref.rs

 /// pointers" and the mechanism of deref coercion has been specifically designed

-/// to facilitate the pointer-like behaviour that name suggests.
+/// to facilitate the pointer-like behavior that name suggests.
 Often, the

 /// purpose of a "smart pointer" type is to change the ownership semantics